-The Gambling commission will be responsible for issuing Operating Licences and Personal Licences.
+In general terms, the Gambling Commission is responsible for issuing Operating Licences and Personal Licences.
 The Licensing Authority is responsible for issuing Premises Licences.
 In addition to Premises Licences the Licensing Authority is also responsible for granting permits, temporary and occasional use notices and registrations under the Act.
+In specific terms Oadby & Wigston Borough Council is the local Licensing Authority.